What is a submission?

-If you do not want your name used, you can ask that your name be withheld or that the submission is kept confidential – see below.
+If you do not want your name used, you can ask that the submission is kept confidential – see below.

 The views expressed in submissions are those of the individuals or organisations who submit them.
 The fact that the Commission publishes a submission does not imply that the Commission accepts or agrees with these views.
 We will not place on our website submissions that contain offensive or defamatory comments.

 We treat all submissions as public unless the submitter asks us to treat it as confidential.

 If you wish to make a submission but do not want your name made public, when we publish your submission, we will note that your name has been withheld.
 The submission will appear on our website and in our report as: Submission number … (name withheld)

 The Commission also accepts submissions in which the material is confidential.
 You can ask us to keep your submission confidential if it includes personal experiences or other sensitive information.
 We will not publish confidential submissions on the website or elsewhere.

 However, we may refer to a confidential submission in our report, without identifying you.

 Please note that because of the Commission’s commitment to transparency, we usually prefer to quote from public submissions rather than confidential ones in our reports.
 This does not mean that the content of a confidential submission will be treated as any less important.
 Your submission will be read carefully and used to decide on the recommendations and conclusions in the final report.